 Important Oral Health Exam: Congratulations You're PregnantIn addition to examining for oral disease, dentists may notice dental erosion in pregnant women, due to increased acid in the mouth following morning sickness.
 To neutralize this acid, pregnant women should rinse their mouth with a tablespoon of baking soda dissolved in a cup of water.
 The teeth should be brushed only after the mouth has been rinsed and the acid has been neutralized to prevent further damage to the enamel.

 To ensure a healthy pregnancy and a healthy baby, get your dentist involved!
 Dentists have the ability to maintain the oral health of expectant mothers by treating the dental findings that are common during pregnancy and monitor the changes in your mouth.
 They will ensure great oral care so you have the happiest and healthiest pregnancy and baby!
-Congratulations, again!
+Congratulations you’re pregnant—celebrate with a bright, healthy smile!

 ABOUT THE AUTHOR